crypt01trucker/github-docs-example/README.md

 	from test.rb:5:in `<main>'
 ```
 > Here is an example of using a codeblock for an error that appears in bash.

+## Step 2 - How to take screenshots

+A screenshot is when you capture a part of your screen from your laptop desktop or phone.
+This is not to be confused with taking a photo with your phone.

 ## Step 3 - use Gethub flavored mardown Task Lists